-Emboldened on an international stage, Taliban set for first official talks with Afghan government
+Emboldened on an international stage, the Taliban begins first official peace talks with the Afghan government

 A senior Taliban commander in eastern Afghanistan said he remembered how the initial heavy waves of American airstrikes ripped through the ranks of his fighters.
 But he said he never feared for the future of his movement.

-“Our leaders told us the enemies will come, and they will destroy some of us, but they will not destroy all of us,” he said, speaking on the condition of anonymity because he was not authorized to speak to the media.
+“Our leaders told us the enemies will come, and they will destroy some of us, but they will not destroy all of us,” he said, speaking on the condition of anonymity because he was not authorized to talk to the media.

 Over the course of the war that would define his adult life, the commander said he saw a direct correlation between increased violence by the United States and its allies and increased support for his movement.
-As the United States ramped up the war against the Taliban with heavier use of airstrikes and more frequent night raids in 2009, men from his town and neighboring villages began to approach him, asking how they could help the Taliban.
+As the United States ramped up the war against the Taliban with heavier use of airstrikes and more-frequent night raids in 2009, men from his town and neighboring villages began to approach him, asking how they could help the Taliban.

 “The basic thing was the cruelty of the Americans and the cruelty of the Afghan government toward civilians,” he said.
 “American airstrikes killed civilians, and American troops brutalized them in other ways, and it was because of this that people began supporting us.”

-U.S. officials have said that they use tools to try to avoid civilian casualties when conducting airstrikes.
+U.S. officials have said that they use procedures to try to avoid civilian casualties when conducting airstrikes.

-“We always knew that we would win either militarily, or they could come to us asking for peace,” the senior Taliban commander said.
+“We always knew that we would win either militarily or they could come to us asking for peace,” the senior Taliban commander said.

 The United States first approached Taliban leaders about peace talks in 2011, under President Barack Obama, to negotiate the withdrawal of U.S. troops from the country.
-Since then, talks were launched and collapsed several times.
+Since then, talks began and collapsed several times.
 Coalition troop numbers have surged and waned.
-But public rhetoric that the war was not winnable emboldened the Taliban.
+But public rhetoric that the U.S.-led coalition could not win the war emboldened the Taliban.

 Under President Trump, who campaigned on bringing all U.S. troops home from Afghanistan, Khalilzad was appointed special representative to lead the peace effort and was granted unprecedented autonomy.
 He abandoned an approach used during the Obama administration that certain conditions, such as requiring the Taliban to pledge to respect the Afghan constitution, be met before talks, and he rarely briefs Congress.

 A deal appeared within reach a year ago as rumors swirled about a potential gathering of all the parties.
-Then Trump abruptly scuttled talks, announcing on Twitter that he had canceled a planned summit between U.S., Afghan and Taliban leaders at Camp David in September 2019 because an American had been killed in Afghanistan.
+Then Trump abruptly scuttled talks, announcing on Twitter that he had canceled a planned summit of U.S., Afghan and Taliban leaders at Camp David in September 2019 because an American had been killed in Afghanistan.

 All told, Khalilzad worked for over a year to reach the deal signed in February.
-“One shouldn’t underestimate them as negotiators, in my judgment,” Khalilzad said of the Taliban team.
+“One shouldn’t underestimate them as negotiators, in my judgment,” Khalilzad said of the Taliban.
 “Their advantage, in my view, is they are united.”

 Taliban demands have remained steady.
 During the first meetings with U.S. officials nearly 10 years ago, the group was narrowly focused on prisoner releases, the withdrawal of all U.S. forces and gaining a substantial role in the Afghan government.